webonise/CakePhp2.x-Notes/Coding Conventions/README.md

     ```

 <h3>Working with Components</h3>
 Components are the common set of code which helps controller to perform certain functionality.
 The class written in component can be used in any controller.
 The component can be used in controller by calling it at the top.
-Lets take a look at this.
+Lets take a look at this

     #app/Controller/Component/ComponentName.php